dezuhan/Koge-Kanban/README.md

 node server.js
 ```

-The server will automatically create the `simplo_kanban` database and necessary tables if they don't exist.
+The server will automatically create the `koge_kanban` database and necessary tables if they don't exist.

 ### 4. Run the Application